LoPan455/legacy-of-fire-portal/content/episodes/Episode-55.md

 date: 2020-02-19T19:46:50-05:00
 draft: false
 ---

-# Episode 55: - The hunt Begins and Beach Party Kakishone #

 It’s a beach party Kakishone
 Snorkling with the hydras mon
 Eating magic mushrooms from the basin